We are now accepting applications for the 2020-2021 Digital Humanities Fellowship Cohort.

 - a dissertation abstract;

-- 2-3 letters of nomination and support, at least one being from the applicant’s dissertation director who can attest to the project’s scholarly rigor and integration within the dissertation;
+- 2-3 letters of nomination and support, at least one being from the applicant’s dissertation director who can attest to the project’s scholarly rigor and integration within the dissertation (these letters can be sent in by email to Brandon Walsh);

-- and your availability for interviews on December 6th from 10:30AM-12:00PM or 1:00-2:00PM.
+- and your availability for a 30-minute interview slot sometime on Monday, December 9th from 9:00AM-10:00AM, 11:00AM-12:00PM, or 1:30PM-4:00PM.
+This can be communicated by email or in the cover letter.
+These time slots will be used for finalist interviews.
 We’re aiming for a quicker process this year by announcing those interview times in advance, though we can work out alternatives if scheduling difficulties arise.
-If you are unavailable then, please suggest other times on the 6th of December.
+If you are unavailable then, please suggest other times on or around the 9th or 10th of December.

 Questions about Grad Fellowships and the application process should be directed to Brandon Walsh.
 Applicants concerned about their eligibility, for whatever reason, are strongly encouraged to write as well.